 The films of Sogo Ishii can be quite a handful to track down, but if you are aiming to see the full version of Mirrored Mind [Kyoshin] you better get ready for some serious digging.
 Then again, once you succeed in tracking it down you're all set to uncover one of Ishii's most impressive and engaging films to date.
-Mirrored Mind is Sogo Isii's Vital and then some, so brace yourself for some prime punk-goes-bio action.
+Mirrored Mind is Sogo Ishii's Vital and then some, so brace yourself for some prime punk-goes-drama action.

 The story is quite simple and nothing more than a hook for the core issue this film tries to deal with.
 Mirrored Mind follows a young woman on the brink of a breakdown.
-Unhappy with her life, she feels alienated by the cold realities of the urban life around her.
+Unhappy with her life, she feels alienated by the cold realities of the urban lifestyle trust upon her.
 When she meets up with another woman they decide to end their lives in search of a better existence, but paradise isn't exactly what she hoped for either.

-Ishii is a visual film maker and even though he switched the tone of his new film around completely, his love for on-screen beauty didn't leave him.
+Ishii is a visual film maker and even though he switched the tone of his new film around completely, his love for on-screen beauty didn't abandon him.
 Even better, Ishii is at his absolute best here.
-Remarkable about Mirrored Mind is Ishii's demonstration of perfect framing.
+The most remarkable thing about Mirrored Mind is Ishii's demonstration of perfect framing.
 Especially the second half of the film is filled with landmark shots, both beautiful and strangely abstract.
 But then Ishii goes on to show the same scene from a different, wider angle and you notice that the shot was made abstract by the perfect framing, not by the setup itself.
-Best of all is that this is not just some technical showing off but the effect is actually related to the core theme of the film.
+Best of all is that this is not just some technical muscle flexing, the effect is actually related to the core themes of the film.

 It's probably no coincidence that Sogo Ishii changed his artist name after this film.
 With that in mind, it's an educated guess that some of the material here is at least partially autobiographical.
 The character's struggle and transformation throughout the film, the story of an actress trying to come to terms with her own films ... it's difficult to say without any word from the director himself of course, but this film is without a doubt a new beginning for Sogo Ishii as a director.